-8.2.1 Initial Data Requirements for Wind Forecast Set Up
+8.2.1 Data Requirements for Wind Forecast Set Up

-The wind farms are required to provide the following data points for each turbine as part of their initial set up, and whenever any changes to the set up (e.g. turbine upgrades) occur, so they can be properly modeled within the wind power forecasting t-ool.
+The wind farms are required to provide the following data points for each turbine as part of their initial set up, and whenever any changes to the set up (e.g. turbine upgrades) occur, so they can be properly modeled within the wind power forecasting tool.

-- General turbine information - Class of turbine - Capacity of turbine - Power generation threshold rates (i.e. minimum / maximum wind speed) - Manufacturer power curves of individual wind turbines - Geographic location (decimal degrees longitude and latitude) of wind farm site or each turbine if available. - Hub height of wind power facility - Aggregate historic data (measured MW output, outage information, and wind speed at hub height) for existing facilities that connect to PJM Transmission or bid into the PJM market. - Information regarding operating capabilities during extreme cold weather operations, including ambient temperature and wind speed operating limits and descriptions of cold weather packages, icing detection and de-icing technologies and procedures, triggers for initiating forced outages, etc. Ambient temperature operating limits and information regarding installation of "cold weather packages" to increase thermal limit capabilities during extreme cold weather conditions.
+- General turbine information - · Class of turbine - · Capacity of turbine - Power generation threshold rates (i.e. minimum / maximum wind speed) - Manufacturer power curves of individual wind turbines - Geographic location (decimal degrees longitude and latitude) of wind farm site or each turbine if available. - Hub height of wind power facility - Aggregate historic data (measured MW output, outage information, and wind speedat hub height) for existing facilities that connect to PJM Transmission or bid into the PJM market. - Information regarding operating capabilities during extreme cold weather operations, including ambient temperature and wind speed operating limits and descriptions of cold weather packages, icing detection and de-icing technologies and procedures, triggers for initiating forced outages, etc.